 Aside from turmeric, I really enjoy saffron, oregano, and cloves.

-- 3 c. broccoli, chopped into small pieces
+- 3 cup broccoli chopped into small pieces

-- 1 can chickpeas, rinsed, drained, and patted dry
+- 14 ounces cooked chickpeas rinsed, drained, and patted dry

 - lemon wedges